TDarkShadow/vivanewvegas-wabbajack/README.md

 # Viva New Vegas - Wabbajack port <!-- omit in toc -->

+> **Warning**
+> This modlist has been archived and no longer recieves any updates, nor has support.
+> [You can still try to install it](https://github.com/TDarkShadow/vivanewvegas-wabbajack/releases/latest) but inevitably will fail due to missing mods, mod updates, or other issues.

 ## MODLIST SUMMARY <!-- omit in toc -->

  Viva New Vegas is a comprehensive modding guide for Fallout New Vegas that will carefully walk you through how to install all the mods you will need for a perfectly stable, smooth, and most importantly, enjoyable experience.
 The guide is highly accessible for everyone, no matter your modding experience.
 You can find the (manual) guide at <https://vivanewvegas.github.io>.
 This modlist functions as a one-click install to have the guide installed and improves Fallout New Vegas with increased performance, many bugfixes, some gameplay improvements, and quality of life extras.